16

 Ctrl+S, Ctrl+X.

-How to ensure the operation of the XDG-Desktop-Portal portal if it does not start?
+How to ensure the xdg-desktop-portal works if it does not start?

 systemctl --user import-environment XDG_CURRENT_DESKTOP